Tim Daly – Superman/Kal-El/Clark Kent, Bizarro

 leader Bruno Mannheim (Bruce Weitz); Rudy Jones, a

-S.T.A.R. janitor who gets doused with chemicals turning him into the
+S.T.A.R. janitor who was doused with chemicals turning him into the

 energy/memory/power-absorbing Parasite